 Melissa Gelner is a St. Louis native and graduated from the University of Tulsa with a Bachelor of Science in Business Administration and dual majors in Marketing and Organizational Management.
 Melissa moved to Springfield to join the food marketing agency, Noble & Associates.
 For 13 years, she worked at Tyson Foods as a Director of National Account Marketing where she led menu development collaboration and launched many award-winning products with national restaurant chains.
-She is currently serving as the Chief Kinship OFficer at Askinosie Chocolate, In this role she manages Chocolate University, two international sustainable nutrition programs and the organizations other kinship-based initiatives.
-Melissa also freelances as a marketing and innovation consultant for food manufacturers and foodservice operators.
-Melissa and her husband, Brian, have two children attending The Summit, currently in 1st and 3rd grades.
+She is currently serving as the Chief Kinship Officer at Askinosie Chocolate.
+In this role, she manages the international business immersion initiative, Chocolate University, and the activities of The Askinosie Foundation as the executive director.
+Melissa also freelances as a marketing and innovation consultant for the food service industry.
+Melissa and her husband, Brian, have two children attending The Summit, currently in 4th and 6th grades.

 Susan Miranti has 37 years of experience in education.
 Her undergraduate degree in Elementary Education and graduate degree in Special Education are both from the University of Kansas.
 Susan taught special education, gifted education, Title 1 reading, and regular classes in Springfield Public Schools.
 She designed the Special Needs Gifted Program and BRIDGES Gifted Program for Title 1 students at Phelps Center for Gifted Education.
 Susan was a STARR Teacher for the state of Missouri and pioneered the first eMINTS classroom in Springfield.
 During her last four years with Springfield R-12, she was an Instructional Specialist where she worked with every school in the Springfield District.
 Susan traveled the state of Missouri as a trainer for Missouri Reading Initiative before retiring in 2015.
 Susan enjoys traveling with her husband, Joe, training her dogs, and spoiling her granddaughter.